karamkamal1/Domain_Controller-Active-Directory_Configuration_Lab/README.md

 ### Skills Learned

 - Understanding of IP addresses and network configuration
-- A more advanced understanding of windows server operating system and configuration.
+- A more advanced understanding of Windows server operating system and configuration.
-- Enchanced knowledge of dorporate domain setup with active directory
+- Enhanced knowledge of a corporate domain setup with active directory

 ### Tools Used